Taice/HumanBenchmark/README.md

 - cool human benchmark thing but its TUI
 - it also has cool graphs at the end result (straight up ripped from human benchmark)
 - also mouse support for the games that it makes sense for
-- currently only has the first 7 gamemodes but plans are to add all the minigames
+- currently only has every gamemode except visual memory

 ## building
 - you'll need cargo (rust)